openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 We'll start by exploring how version control can be used to keep track of what one person did and when.

-We've all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
-Some word processors let us deal with this a little better, such as Microsoft Word's Track Changes, Google Docs' version history, or LibreOffice's Recording and Displaying Changes.
+We've all been in this situation before: it seems ridiculous to have multiple, nearly identical versions of the same document.
+Some word processors let us deal with this a little better, such as Microsoft Word's Track Changes, Google Docs' Version History, or LibreOffice's Recording and Displaying Changes.

 Version control systems start with a base version of the document and then record changes you make each step of the way.
 You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your most recent version.

 .. figure:: ../_images/workflows/area_estimation/version_control_system.png
-   :alt: Figure showing how version control systems work.
+   :alt: Figure showing how version control systems work

 Once you think of changes as separate from the document itself, you can then think about “playing back” different sets of changes on the base document, ultimately resulting in different versions of that document (e.g. two users can make independent sets of changes on the same document).

 .. figure:: ../_images/workflows/area_estimation/version_control_multiple_contributors.png
    :alt: Version control with multiple contributors.

 A version control system is a tool that keeps track of these changes for us, effectively creating different versions of our files.
 It allows us to decide which changes will be made to the next version (each record of these changes is called a `commit <http://swcarpentry.GitHub.io/git-novice/reference.html#commit>`_, and keeps useful metadata about them.
 The complete history of commits for a particular project and their metadata make up a `repository <http://swcarpentry.GitHub.io/git-novice/reference.html#repository>`_.
-Repositories can be kept in sync across different computers, facilitating collaboration among different people.”
+Repositories can be kept in sync across different computers, facilitating collaboration among different people.

 Of version control systems, Git (and implementation GitHub that includes a GUI Desktop version) is perhaps the most widely used.
 Here we provide a very basic overview of Git and links to additional resources.